Super Bowl DFS picks, lineups for Patriots vs. Seahawks from daily Fantasy optimizer

-NFL DFS: Optimizer reveals Super Bowl daily Fantasy picks for Patriots vs. Seahawks on DraftKings, FanDuel
+NFL DFS: Optimizer reveals Super Bowl daily Fantasy lineups for Patriots vs. Seahawks on DraftKings, FanDuel

 SportsLine's NFL DFS optimizer has revealed its top value picks for the Seahawks vs. Patriots in Super Bowl 60